rekby/lets-proxy/README.md

 A reverse-proxy server to handle https requests transparently.
 By default Lets-proxy handles https requests to port 443 and proxies them as http to port 80 on the same IP address.

-Lets-proxy adds the http headers, 'X-Real-IP' which contains the IP address of remote client and, 'X-Forwarded-Proto=https', for https detection.
+Lets-proxy adds the http headers, `X-Real-IP` which contains the IP address of remote client and, `X-Forwarded-Proto=https`, for https detection.
 It obtains valid TLS certificates from Let's Encrypt and handles https for free, in an automated way, including certificate renewal, and without warning in browsers.

 Lets-proxy has a tcp mode, which doesn't parse traffic and proxies it as usual tcp connection without modification.